ylucki/Secure-Communications/Labs/Lab 1 Configuring lab environment/README.md

 # Lab 1: Configuring our lab environment

 Most of the assignments and labs for this module are best completed using a Linux environment.
 I've outlined a suggested lab environment, but you're free to use your own setup.
-Any lab instructions or video demo's for the module will be using this suggested setup so your life will probably be easier if you are using the same setup.
+Any lab instructions or video demo's for the module will use this suggested setup so your life will probably be easier if you are using the same setup.

 > :warning: I think all the assignments/labs can still be completed on Windows/Mac, but I won't be troubleshooting any issues outside of the suggested lab environment.